craigfay/chess-engine/README.md

 * Test that to_move has flipped after each applied action
 * Should actions be responsible for changing the turn?
 * Use non-deterministic tests with random move selection to test for states that should never exist.
-* prevent attacking with the wrong color
 * Use rays to check legality
 * Use a controller/display modules to play a game in the command line
-* Test that legal_actions() includes Captures
 * Test that players in checkmate should have no legal actions
+* Test captures with incorrect attacker/defender colors